russjohnson09/coderuss/README.md

 for reference.
 Pwinty groups all order items as photos even though they have other products.
 Maybe use something more generic.

+Tracking an orders as billable components is probably enough. https://developer.paypal.com/docs/api/invoicing/ is a good reference for invoicing.

 ###Idempotent Request
 Not creating duplicate orders is something very important. https://lob.com/docs#idempotent-requests has a implementation of idempotent requests.